FAQ Surf Teams

 Yes you are!
 We do ask that parents who are not volunteering their surf knowledge in the water stay on shore and remain a safe distance from their children.
 We have learned over the years that children behave differently when their parents aren’t around.
-We don’t want any of the groms to get confused about who is “in charge” at surf practice–the parents or the coaches?
+We don’t want any of the groms to get confused about who is “in charge” at surf practice: the parents or the coaches?
 We don’t want you to miss your child’s first wave triumphs and epic wipeouts; we do however, ask that you back up the coaches by deferring to their good judgment in the water.
-When you come to the beach, please set up BACK from the line of trashcans that run from lifeguard tower to lifeguard tower.
-This way, we have lots of space for sand lessons/workouts and the kids don’t feel like they are on stage.
+When you come to the beach, please watch at a safe distance from the water line.
+This way, our students don’t feel like they are on stage.
 Surfing can be pretty tough on the mind sometimes, and we want as much space for growth as possible!

 What happens when the weather is unsavory?

-Practice is cancelled in the case of: High Surf Advisories, Heavy Rain (rain advisories), Heavy Winds, Thunderstorms, and Sewage Spills.
+Practice is cancelled in the case of: High Surf Advisories, Heavy Rain (rain advisories), Heavy Winds, Thunderstorms, and Sewage Spills, and changing state/city regulations in response to COVID.
 If practice falls within 72 hours of a heavy rain, there is no water practice and only land practice.
-Homework assignments will be given if we have to cancel a practice and it isn't easy for the kids to make it up in their own time.
+Homework assignments will be given (for those that earn independent PE credit) if we have to cancel a practice and it isn't easy for the kids to make it up in their own time.

 All team members are encouraged to compete and have the option to enter Surf Academy sponsored "Ohana Nalu" contests throughout the surf season!

 Middle Schoolers are competing together in longboard and shortboard events.
-Heats are split by gender; and boys and girls have an equal number of spots available across grade levels.
+Heats are split by gender; and boys and girls have an equal number of spots available.
 High Schoolers are offered an equal number of spots across gender for both long and shortboard divisions.
 Any middle and high school student is welcome to enter the Ohana Nalu surf series, regardless of team membership.

 Samohi also competes in the South Bay Scholastic Surfing Association with other schools from across Southern California.
 These events are hosted during the week and students are excused from school to participate.
 High School Athletes are chosen to represent their school for competition based on points earned at practice in three categories: Attitude, Ability, and Attendance.
 Surf Academy strives to turn out surfers who epitomize the qualities put forth in The Surfer Code.
 Students who exhibit high quality sportsmanship at practice, showing talent and hard work on a consistent basis.
 Students must have good attendance at all regularly scheduled practices and team bonding events.
 Only surfers who exemplify ‘The Stoke,’ exhibit the highest ethics, in and out of the water, and make themselves a fixture at all practices and team events are asked to compete for their school.

-All team members must wear a brightly colored team rashguard to every practice.
+All team members must wear their brightly colored team rashguard to every practice.
 These identifying rashguards help County Lifeguards, parents, and Coaches keep track of surfers in the water.
 No rashguard, no water entry, no exceptions.
-Rashguards can be purchased for $25 each.
+Rashguards can be purchased for $30 each.

 Practice Times, Locations & Parking

-ALL MIDDLE SCHOOLS practices on Saturdays at Tower 24.
+ALL TEAMS (up to 25 students) practice on Saturdays at Tower 24.
 There is both long and short term parking available.